spotify/mobius/docs/FAQ.md

+# FAQ

-# How do I re-render only the part of the UI that changed when I get a new model?
+## How do I re-render only the part of the UI that changed when I get a new model?

 We believe Mobius is and will be a better framework if it’s focused on a single job.
 That job is managing changes in state over time, not how to present that state to the user.
 It is